GrazHero/Tetris/README.md

 <h2>To Do</h2>
 <p>
 If my interest doesn't wane, I'll add
--actual graphics
+*actual graphics
--a little area to disply score and the next piece -ability to drop the current piece down immediately -high scores that persist after game is closed
+*a little area to disply score and the next piece *ability to drop the current piece down immediately *high scores that persist after game is closed
--a title screen
+*a title screen
--music
+*music
--ability to select speed, have it gradually increase just like in the real tetris
+*ability to select speed, have it gradually increase just like in the real tetris
 </p>

 <h2>Compilation</h2>